Ceterai/Ceterai.github.io/MyEnternia/Wiki/Inspired/README.md

 # Inspired

 Your mind is filled with ideas and the desire to make them a reality.
+Alta:

 ## Parameters